calebstein1/simplang/README.md

 `end_if` - signifies the end of an if block

-`(print, print_n) <a1>` - prints the integer value or string stored in the register specified by a1, or print a number or string literal passed directly as an argument, the n variant omits the trailing newline
+`(print, print_n) <a1>` - prints the integer value or string stored in the variable specified by a1, or print a number or string literal passed directly as an argument, the n variant omits the trailing newline

 `done` - ends execution of the program

-Hint: all int registers (r0 - r7) are initialized to 0 by default, so you can immediately use any of them as a loop counter with the `incr` instruction without having to explicitly initialize them.

 ## Known Bugs:
-- Trying to assign a register to a constant number within a loop doesn't seem to be working properly
+- Trying to assign a variable to a constant number within a loop doesn't seem to be working properly